gianniosgeorgios/thesis/README.md

 ## Evaluate Results of thesis

 The first step is to launch Google Speech Commands Dataset.
-Download it [here](http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz).
+You can download it from [here](http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz).
 The commands that we use are 12 ('yes', 'no', 'go', 'stop', 'right', 'left', 'one', 'two', 'three', 'four', 'down', 'up').
 So, inside 'my_project' folder, upload a folder named speech_commands_v0.01, that contains /yes, /no ... /up subfolders.

 The second step is to change paths, according to where your dataset is placed.